 Skyline R33 RB25DET – checking the shifter position – gearbox is too short and will require cutting of the chassis to fit into a Nissan Silvia

-300ZX Z32 VG30 gearbox with ALPHA OEMGA parts - checking shifter position - excellent!
+300ZX Z32 VG30 gearbox with ALPHA OEMGA parts – checking shifter position – pretty good!

-300ZX Z32 VG30 gearbox with ALPHA OEMGA parts - comes right out of the shifter hole :)
+300ZX Z32 VG30 gearbox with ALPHA OEMGA parts – not perfect but still comes out of the shifter hole 🙂

-In summary, the 300zx/Z32/VG30 is the ideal choice for a Nissan Silvia gearbox conversion when used with the ALPHA OMEGA kit based on:
+In summary, the 300zx/Z32/VG30 is a great choice for a Nissan Silvia gearbox conversion when used with the ALPHA OMEGA Z32GCK kit based on: